 - element (PDFElement) The element in question. - inclusive (bool, optional) Whether the include element in the returned results.
-Default: False.

-• tolerance (int, optional) - To be counted as in line with, the elements must overlap by at least tolerance on the Y axis.
+Default: False. - tolerance (int, optional) To be counted as in line with, the elements must overlap by at least tolerance on the Y axis.
+Tolerance is capped at half the width of the element.
 Default 0.

-ignore_elements() \rightarrow None
+$ignore_elements() \rightarrow None$